enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 # Don’t hide features behind gestures

-In a multi-touch UI many apps choose to hide features behind gestures, such as a long-press or two-finger-tap.
+In a multi-touch user interface (UI), many apps choose to hide features behind gestures, such as a long-press or two-finger-tap.
 It’s fine to use gestures like this to trigger features, but always make sure those features are also accessible with a visible control.

 Your UI is the only way for you to inform your users about features.
 If you don’t have a visible control for your feature then it might as well not exist.